 A Requiem: Tribute to the Spiritual Space at Auschwitz

-Please direct all booking inquiries to Hava Gurevich, Director, art2art Circulating Exhibitions: firstname.lastname@example.org
+The exhibition at Schumacher was booked by Hava Gurevich, Director, art2art Circulating Exhibitions: firstname.lastname@example.org

 art2art Circulating Exhibitions is a traveling exhibitions company specializing in photography and works on paper.
 Some of their exhibition listings include Dorothea Lange, Arnold Newman, Disfarmer and Elliott Erwitt.

-Photograph © Frank Tadley
+Griffin Museum of Photography, Photograph © Frank Tadley

 Please click on the images below, taken at the Griffin.
 Most will show you a larger image.
 Some also have additional images or information.